Who can I contact if I have concerns about my child?

 At St Michael and All Angels Catholic Primary School we have a number of links to outside agencies who may help with the children at St Michael and All Angels and their families.

-Our school nurse works closely with pupils, parents, carers and teachers, offering support and advice on a range of issues.
-She plays a vital role in children’s development, carrying out screening programmes, managing medical conditions and acting as a point of contact on child protection issues.
+The school nursing service works closely with pupils, parents, carers and teachers, offering support and advice on a range of issues.
+They play a vital role in children’s development, carrying out screening programmes, managing medical conditions and acting as a point of contact on child protection issues.

 Educational Psychologist